 Jialin is a computer engineer in the Data Analytics Service group.
 He received his Ph.D. in computer science from Texas Tech University in 2015.
 He spent the summer of 2013 with the SDM group in building 50 working on scientific data service (SDS).
 He has interest in scientific data management/analytics and parallel I/O.

-He works with domain scientists in designing the optimal I/O solution for exa-scale computing.
-During the past few years at NERSC, he has designed the H5Spark for scaling Spark with 52,000 cores on Cori, which was the largest scale in the world; He also developed the Collective I/O feature in H5py and has been available for all parallel H5py users.
-Recently, he completed the Object Store Evaluation project, together with ATG/SSG, SDM, Intel and the HDF group.
+He works with domain scientists/users in designing the optimal I/O solution for exa-scale computing.
+During the past few years at NERSC, he collaborated with UCB and helped design the H5Spark for running Spark across 52,000 cores on Cori, which was the largest scale in the world; He also developed the Collective I/O function in H5py and has been released for all parallel H5py users in the world.
+In 2018, he led and completed the Object Store Evaluation project, together with ATG/SSG, SDM groups at LBL, as well as Intel and the HDF group.
 The work has been presented in the PDSW-DISCS workshop at SC'18.
+Recently, he participated in the 'etalumis' project (i.e., simulation[::-1]), which is a deep learning project based on PyTorch and PyProb, he and other team members successfully resolved the I/O bottleneck and scaled the MPI PyTorch to 1024 CPU nodes.
+The work was accepted in the Best Paper Finalist in SC'19.

 Jialin Liu, Yu Zhuang, Yong Chen, "Hierarchical Collective I/O Scheduling for High-Performance Computing", Big Data Research, September 1, 2015,